qsyed/jenkins_CI_CD/README.md

 <br>

-> 2. The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production.
+> 2. The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production

+* ALL this can be provided as UserData when starting up your ec2 instances *
+* sudo yum install git -y
+* sudo yum install python3 -y
+* sudo amazon-linux-extras install docker -y
+* sudo yum install docker
+* sudo service docker start
+* sudo sytemctl enable dokcer
+* sudo usermod -aG docker ec2-user

 <br>

 > 3. The next step is to access your jenkins server, using you_public_ip:8080. we theninstall the following plugins in our sever(Manage Jenkins -> Manage Plugins):